Skip to content

 async_batch_llm.GeminiStrategy

-Strategy for calling an LLM model and parsing the response.
+Strategy for calling a Gemini model and parsing the response.

 Accepts an LLMModel (e.g., GeminiModel or GeminiCachedModel) and a response parser.
 The model handles the API call and token extraction; the strategy handles response parsing and lifecycle delegation.